libgdx/libgdx.github.io/wiki/tools/tiled-map-packer.md

 # TiledMapPacker

+> **Warning**, while the latest TiledMapPacker is available for download.
+> In order to use maps created with it.
+You must be using the latest SNAPSHOT version of libGDX, currently *1.13.2-SNAPSHOT*.

-You can download the runnable JAR release of Tiled Map Packer [here](https://libgdx-nightlies.s3.eu-central-1.amazonaws.com/libgdx-runnables/runnable-tiledmappacker.jar).
+You can download the runnable JAR release of **TiledMapPacker**, [here](https://libgdx-nightlies.s3.eu-central-1.amazonaws.com/libgdx-runnables/runnable-tiledmappacker.jar).

 *Offline tool for processing one or more Tiled maps (`.tmx` or `.tmj`) into a single optimized `TextureAtlas`, combining tilesets, image layers, and individual images into an atlas for use with the `AtlasTmxMapLoader` or `AtlasTmjMapLoader`.*